 By these timely interventions Germany enjoyed a peace of almost seven years, and began to recover from the devastations of the war.
-But the animosity inspired by the preceding contest did not readily subside, and like a halfextinguished conflagration was no sooner smothered in one heroic deeds of his uncle, and impelled by youthful ardour, attacked John Casimir, king of Poland, under pretence of the ancient dispute for the family succession.
+But the animosity inspired by the preceding contest did not readily subside, and like a half-extinguished conflagration was no sooner smothered in one place than it burst forth in another.

+Christina, the eccentric daughter of Gustavus Adolphus, had scarcely arranged the complicated business of the peace of Westphalia, before she executed her romantic project of abdicating the crown, and was succeeded by her cousin, Charles Gustavus, prince palatine of Deux Ponts.
+The new sovereign, brought up in arms, inspired by the heroic deeds of his uncle, and impelled by youthful ardour, attacked John Casimir, king of Poland, under pretence of the ancient dispute for the family succession.
 He found little resistance from the Poles, who were divided by party feuds, and enfeebled by inroads of the Muscovites, and insurrections of the Ukraine Cossacks.
 Before the close of the year he drove John Casimir into Silesia, received the submission of the principal towns, and of the waivodes or governors of provinces, with the allegiance of the militia, and induced the Lithuanians to accept his protection.
-He next attacked the elector of Brandenburgh, who, during his invasion, had occupied Royal Prussia, with a view to make a diversion in favour of Poland, routed his troops, and forced him to acknowledge Ducal Prussia as a fief of Sweden, and enter into the war against the Poles. armies, however, had scarcely united, before they were called into action by the Polish monarch, who in the interval had recovered possession of Warsaw, by the assistance of the Turkish hordes, and drawn to his standard a considerable number of his volatile subjects. ferent combats, which were attended with varied success, the contending parties concentrated their principal force in the vicinity of Warsaw; and a dreadful conflict, which lasted three days, ended in the total rout of the Polish troops.
+He next attacked the elector of Brandenburgh, who, during his invasion, had occupied Royal Prussia, with a view to make a diversion in favour of Poland, routed his troops, and forced him to acknowledge Ducal Prussia as a fief of Sweden, and enter into the war against the Poles.
+Their armies, however, had scarcely united, before they were called into action by the Polish monarch, who in the interval had recovered possession of Warsaw, by the assistance of the Turkish hordes, and drawn to his standard a considerable number of his volatile subjects.
+After different combats, which were attended with varied success. the contending parties concentrated their principal force in the vicinity of Warsaw; and a dreadful conflict, which lasted three days, ended in the total rout of the Polish troops.